-Door County, Wisconsin is one of those picture perfect destinations you have to experience once in your lifetime.
-Mom and pop shops, endless photo opportunities, and outdoor adventures for all ages, make it the quintessential family getaway any time of year.
-We took a recent trip to this northern Wisconsin peninsula and discovered we could cover a lot during a weekend in Door County, but next time we definitely plan on taking our time and exploring more.
+Door County Wisconsin is one of those picture-perfect destinations you have to experience once in your lifetime.
+Mom and pop shops, endless photo opportunities, and outdoor adventures for all ages make it the quintessential family getaway any time of year.
+We love visiting the northern peninsula of Wisconsin on a summer vacation because there are so many fun activities for families.
 These are our favorite things to do in Door County with kids during the summer.

 Table of Contents